House of Lords (Expulsion and Suspension) Act 2015: Effect

 The Act granted the House of Lords the power to amend their Standing Orders to allow for peers to be expelled for breaching the House of Lords code of conduct.
 Any peer ejected in this manner would still be entitled to keep their title.
 The Act was cited by Lord Speaker Baroness D'Souza as evidence for the House of Lords reforming.
+Under section 4 of the House of Lords Reform Act 2014, a life peer who is expelled from the Lords can accordingly be elected as, or vote for, an MP, though no such peer has been elected to the House of Commons.

 It was speculated that the power would first be used after Lord Sewel was filmed allegedly taking cocaine, however Lord Sewel resigned in July 2015 before the investigation could take place.
 The first peer recommended for expulsion by the Lords Conduct Committee was Lord Ahmed in November 2020, who subsequently resigned from the Lords as well.